-Section 44 would require AOE to submit a report on transportation and the Transportation Reimbursement Grant to the House and Senate Committees on Education, the House Committee on Ways and Means, and the Senate Committee on Finance by December 15, 2025.
+Section 44 will require AOE to submit a report on transportation and the Transportation Reimbursement Grant to the House and Senate Committees on Education, the House Committee on Ways and Means, and the Senate Committee on Finance by December 15, 2025.

-Section 45 would require JFO to submit a report analyzing inflation indices to be used in Vermont's education funding system.
-It would also require JFO to submit a report regarding PreK education, the Child Care Financial Assistance Program (CCFAP), and any other early care and learning systems.
+Section 45 will require JFO to submit a report analyzing inflation indices to be used in Vermont's education funding system.
+It also requires JFO to submit a report regarding PreK education, the Child Care Financial Assistance Program (CCFAP), and any other early care and learning systems.
 Both reports would be due by December 15, 2025.